-This course is designed for students requiring remediation in intermediate algebra skills.
-Topics for this course include exponents and polynomials; factoring; rational expressions and functions and roots and radicals.
+This course is a study of relations and functions, inequalities, algebraic expressions, and equations (absolute value, polynomial, radical, rational), with a particular emphasis on linear and quadratic expressions and equations.
 This course will not apply toward graduation requirements and will not transfer.
-Prerequisite: A grade of C or higher in MATH 0302 or the appropriate placement score.
+Prerequisite: A grade of C or higher in MATH 0302 or its equivalent or the appropriate placement score.